dohyun854/stylish-nitro-math-retrowave-theme/README.md

 ⚠WARNING⚠: You can't use this theme until Nitro Math releases.
 (It could occur errors)

-😀 My Nitro Type profile: https://www.nitrotype.com/racer/dohyun854
-🎁 If you want to donate, please send me Nitro Type cash or NT gold
+😀 My Nitro Type profile: https://www.nitrotype.com/racer/dohyun854 \n 🎁 If you want to donate, please send me Nitro Type cash or NT gold